open-telemetry/oteps/text/0240-Sampling_Configuration.md

 ## Use cases

 - I want to use some of the samplers from the `opentelemetry-java-contrib` repository, but I do not want to build my own agent extension.
 I prefer to download one or more jarfiles containing the samplers and configure their use without writing any additional code.
-- I want to apply a sampling strategy that combines different samplers depending on the span attributes, such as the URL of the incoming request, and I expect to update the configuration frequently, so I prefer that it is file-based (rather than hardcoded), and better yet, applied dynamically.
+- I want to apply a sampling strategy that combines different samplers depending on the span attributes, such as the URL of the incoming request, and I expect to update the configuration frequently, so I prefer that it is file based (rather than hardcoded), and better yet, applied dynamically.
 - I want to write my own sampler with some unique logic, but I want to focus entirely on the sampling algorithm and avoid writing any boilerplate code for instantiating, configuring, and wrapping it up as an agent extension.

 ## The basics